rails/rails/guides/source/active_record_encryption.md

 * With **non-deterministic encryption**, new information will always be encrypted with the *newest* (current) encryption scheme.
 * With **deterministic encryption**, new information will always be encrypted with the *oldest* encryption scheme by default.

 The reason is that, with deterministic encryption, you normally want ciphertexts to remain constant.
-You can change this behavior by setting `deterministic: { fixed: false} `.
+You can change this behavior by setting `deterministic: { fixed: false }`.
 In that case, it will use the *newest* encryption scheme for encrypting new data.

 ### Unique constraints